 In addition Excel provides an F-Test Two-Sample for Variances data analysis tool which automates the process of comparing two variances.

 Example 1: A company is comparing methods for producing pipes and wants to choose the method with the least variability.
-It has taken a sample of the lengths of the pipes using both methods as given in the table on the left of Figure 1.
+It has taken a sample of the lengths of the pipes using both methods as shown on the left side of Figure 1.

 We test the following null hypothesis: